kimphuongdo2710/analysis-of-hotel-booking-data/README.md

 🛠 Your tasks:

-✔️ Answer business questions using data
+- Answer business questions using data

-✔️ Propose strategies to maximize hotel revenue
+- Propose strategies to maximize hotel revenue

-✔️ Visualize data with BI tools or Python
+- Visualize data with BI tools or Python

-✔️ Present your findings as a dashboard or presentation
+- Present your findings as a dashboard or presentation

 ## 2. Materials and Methods
 - Tool: **Microsoft SQL Server Management Studio**
 - Data Source: Provided by Dứa Data.
 - Use SQLAlchemy to connect with MySQL database.
+- Time range: for bookings created from 12-02-2023 to 10-02-2025
+- Data Limitations:
+   1. In table rooms_senior, status "Available" and "Booked" are vague which not clear state which period of this status.

 | No. | Table Name | Description |
 |----------|----------|----------|